Kaggle/kaggle-api/README.md

 Official API for https://www.kaggle.com, accessible using a command line tool implemented in Python.

+Beta release - Kaggle reserves the right to modify the API functionality currently offered.

 ## Installation

 Ensure you have Python and the package manager `pip` installed.